5 Star Review

 Step 4: Claim Reviewed for Approval

-• Expedited Review: Your claim will be grouped based on your diagnosis.
-This allows trust administrators to review the claims.
+• Expedited review: Your claim will be grouped based on your diagnosis.
+This allows trust administrators to review claims faster.
 A fixed payment amount is associated with an expedited review.
-Payment is typically received faster than an individual review.
+People typically receive payments faster than with an individual review.

-• Individual Review: Your claim will be individually reviewed.
+• Individual review: Administrators will individually review your claim.
 This takes longer than an expedited review.
-More factors are considered through an individual study, such as the extent of your disease and how many dependents you have.
+They consider more factors in an individual study, such as the extent of your disease and how many dependents you have.
 The payment amount could be higher or lower than the fixed amount associated with an expedited review.

 How Are Asbestos Bankruptcy Trusts Created?